 The cost of an RSTEP review will be covered by the applicant through payment of the Registry Services Review Fee.
-Refer to payment procedures in section 1.5 of Module 1.
-The RSTEP team review will not commence until payment has been received.
+Refer to payment procedures in section 1.5 of Module

+1. The RSTEP team review will not commence until payment has been received.

 If the RSTEP finds that one or more of the applicant's proposed registry services may be introduced without risk of a meaningful adverse effect on security or stability, these services may be included in the applicant's contract with ICANN.

 If the RSTEP finds that the proposed service would create a risk of a meaningful adverse effect on security or stability, the applicant may elect to proceed with its application without the proposed service, or withdraw its application for the gTLD.
 In this instance, an applicant has 15 calendar days to notify ICANN of its intent to proceed with the application.
 If an applicant does not explicitly provide this notice, the application will proceed no further.

-2.3 Channels for Communication
+2.3 Channels for Communication Probity and Conflicts of Interest

 Defined channels for technical support or exchanges of information with ICANN and its evaluators will be made available to applicants during the Initial Evaluation and Extended Evaluation periods.
 Contacting individual ICANN staff members, Board members, or other individuals performing an evaluation role in order to lobby or obtain confidential information is not appropriate.
-In the interests of fairness and equivalent treatment for all applicants, any such individual contacts will be referred to the appropriate communication channels.

-DRAFT - New gTLD Program - Initial Evaluation and Extended Evaluation
+In the interests of fairness and equivalent treatment for all applicants, any such individual contacts will be referred to the appropriate communication channels. and by various independent service providers will review all applications during Initial Evaluation and Extended Evaluation.
+During this entire evaluation process, applicants must not approach, or have any other person or entity approach on their behalf, any ICANN staff member, any ICANN Board member, or any person associated with the evaluation process, including any evaluators, experts, examiners, or reviewers retained by ICANN.